Nina Pinzarrone

 Nina Pinzarrone (born November 24, 2006) is a Belgian figure skater.
-She is a two-time European bronze medalist (2024 and 2025) and a two-time ISU Grand Prix medalist, one of only two Belgian women to have medaled at those events.
-She placed eleventh at both the 2023 World Championships and the 2022 World Junior Championships.
+She is the 2026 World bronze medalist, a two-time European bronze medalist (2024 and 2025), three-time Belgian national champion (2024–26), and a two-time ISU Grand Prix medalist, one of only two Belgian women to have medaled at those events.

-At the domestic level, she is the 2024 and 2025 Belgian national champion and a two-time (2020, 2022) national junior champion.
+She represented Belgium at the 2026 Winter Olympics.

 Personal life

 Pinzarrone was born on November 24, 2006, in Brussels, Belgium.
-Her father, Mario Pinzarrone, is of Italian origin, while her mother, Laurence Novalet, is a Belgian from Brussels.
+Her mother, Laurence Novalet, is also from Brussels while her father, Mario Pinzarrone, is of Italian origin.
 She has an older sister, Lily, who is also a figure skater.
-Pinzarrone's mother tongue is French, but she skates in Flanders and goes to school in Dutch.
+Pinzarrone's mother tongue is French; she learned Dutch at school and also speaks English.
 Because her father is of Italian heritage, she studied the Italian language for a year as a fourth language but does not speak it.
 She is currently studying for a degree in nutrition.